 At various points, interns will be expected to conduct some work activities offsite.
 When completing offsite activities that involves PHI, interns should remotely access their desktop.
+When possible, interns will be provided with Institute laptops for use outside of the office.
 If additional assistance is need, the IT Helpdesk number is 443-923-4357 (HELP); their general business hours are from 8:30 a.m. to 5:00 p.m.